Get up to $500 cash back

 While a crawl space is unconditioned space, the floor must be insulated prior to or at the same time ducts are sealed and insulated to thermally isolate the crawlspace.
 Failure to do this will increase the heating load of the home and potentially cause comfort issues.

-Residential electric customers residing in the state of Washington who purchase their electricity from Pacific Power on rate schedules 16, 17 or 18 qualify.
-Landlords who own rental properties served by the company in the state of Washington where the tenant is billed on rate schedules 16, 17 or 18 also qualify for this program.
-You can locate your rate schedule on your bill or by calling 1-888-221-7070
+Residential electric customers residing in the state of Utah who purchase their electricity from Rocky Mountain Power on rate schedules 1, 2, or 3 qualify.
+Landlords who own rental properties served by the company in the state of Utah where the tenant is billed on rate schedules 1, 2 or 3 also qualify for this program.
+You can locate your rate schedule on your bill or by calling 1-888-221-7070.
+Incentive checks are only issued in the name of the Rocky Mountain Power account holder.

 How to Apply